 If you’re in the market for a new home, you’re likely no stranger to browsing online listing services.
-During your search, you may come across a listing that’s marked as active contingent.
-What does active contingent mean and how does it impact the homebuying process?
-In this guide, we’ll define active contingent and explore common types of contingencies.
+During your search, you may come across a listing that’s marked active contingent.
+What does this mean, and how does it impact the home-buying process?
+This article will define active contingent and explore the common types of contingencies.

 What Is Active Contingent Status?

-When a real estate listing has an active with contingency status, it means that the seller has accepted a buyer’s offer, but there are certain conditions (known as contingencies) that have not been addressed yet.
+When an active real estate listing has an active with contingency status, it means that the seller has accepted a buyer’s offer, but there are certain conditions (known as contingencies) that have not yet been met.
 These contingencies must be resolved before the sale of the property can be finalized.

 Other buyers interested in the property may choose to submit a back-up offer in case the contingencies aren’t met and the deal falls through.